How to Remove a Name from a Mortgage | No Refinancing

 In theory, mortgage loan assumption is the simplest solution of all.
 That’s because it doesn’t require refinancing your mortgage.

 You inform your lender that you are taking over the mortgage and want a loan assumption.
-When you assume the mortgage, you take full responsibility for the mortgage and remove your ex from the note.
+When you assume the current mortgage, you take full responsibility for the mortgage and remove your ex from the note.

 The terms and interest rate on the existing loan remain the same.
 The only difference is that you are now the sole borrower.
-(And if your ex is the one who gets the house, your credit and finances are protected if your former spouse fails to make payments.)
+And if your ex is the one who gets the house, your credit and finances are protected if your former spouse fails to make payments

 Be sure to ask the mortgage lender if you can obtain a release of liability.
 This will eliminate your obligation to repay the loan if your ex fails to do so.